 An Elevation Certificate is an important tool that documents your building’s elevation.
 This fact sheet provides valuable information for homeowners including guidance for obtaining an Elevation Certificate, which is necessary for determining full-risk rates in high-risk zones.
 It may also show that you may be paying too much for flood insurance.

-If a person believes their property was incorrectly included in the NFIP-identifies Special Flood Hazard Area (SFHA), they may submit an application to FEMA for a formal determination of the property’s location and/or elevation relative to the SFHA.
+If a person believes their property was incorrectly included in the NFIP-identified Special Flood Hazard Area (SFHA), they may submit an application to FEMA for a formal determination of the property’s location and/or elevation relative to the SFHA.

 Raise the Deductible